Foraged Wild Fennel

 Seasons/Availability

-Wild fennel can be found year-round in temperate climates.
+Wild Fennel regrows each spring but can be found year-round in temperate climates.

 Current Facts

-Wild fennel, botanically known as Foeniculum vulgare, is classified as an herbaceous perennial herb.
-Perennials produce plants every year.
-Wild fennel is a member of the Umbelliferae family, which also includes dill, anise, cumin, caraway and other herbs.
-Fennel plants produce hermaphrodite flowers, with both male and female parts.
-Wild fennel is known for its invasive nature as it will reproduce from both root crown and seed.
-Both Wild and domesticated fennel fall into the category of having anise-like culinary properties.
-This is due to their high potency of the volatile compounds anethole and estragole.
-Herbs such as basil, mint, celery and chervil share the same volatile compounds.
+Wild Fennel, botanically known as Foeniculum vulgare, is classified as an herbaceous perennial herb that produces plants every year.
+It is a member of the Umbelliferae family, which also includes dill, anise, cumin, and caraway.
+Fennel plants produce hermaphrodite flowers with both male and female parts.
+Both Wild and Domesticated Fennel have anise-like culinary properties.
+This is due to the high potency of the volatile compounds anethole and estragole.
+Herbs such as basil, mint, celery, and chervil share the same compounds.
+What sets Wild Fennel apart from domestic fennel is its lack of thick, round, bulbous vegetables, which actually originate from a different plant known as Florence fennel.
+While it possesses feathered stalks akin to its wild counterpart, Florence fennel is shorter and significantly milder.

 Applications